aigisuk/terraform-digitalocean-ha-k3s/examples/github_actions/README.md

 # GitHub Actions Deployment Example

-This example is specifically for module tests.
+This example is specifically for module tests via GitHub Actions.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs